 By adhering to these practices and maintaining a well-balanced approach to haircare, you can enjoy a harmonious blend of nourished and brilliantly colored hair, achieving a stunning and enduring result.

-In conclusion, oiling newly colored hair always require caution and attention.
+In conclusion, oiling newly colored hair always requires caution and attention.
 Waiting for the cuticles to close and choosing suitable oils can extend the life of your hair color.

 Coconut oil, when used appropriately, can be a valuable addition to your hair care routine.
 However, it is essential to avoid heavy treatments and certain oils that may lead to color fading.